Desert Hearts: Critical reception

 In his critical study about homosexuality in the movies, The Celluloid Closet: Homosexuality in the Movies, film historian Vito Russo wrote: "Desert Hearts is a love story that recreates with perceptiveness and tenderness what it might have been like for two women of different generations and backgrounds to fall in love in the Fifties....Deitch's refusal to feature the straight world's reaction to lesbianism as the focus of her film made all the difference in the way the relationship between the women was perceived by audiences."
 He remarked about Vincent Canby's review of the film: "In the New York Times, Vincent Canby complained that we are not given enough information about the quality of Vivian's broken marriage, asking if perhaps her lesbianism was a hysterical reaction to her divorce.
 This is the point at which many heterosexual critics disqualify themselves from perceptively reviewing gay films."

-On review aggregator Rotten Tomatoes, Desert Hearts has a 90% approval rating based on 29 reviews, with an average score of 7.5 out of 10.
-On Metacritic, the film holds a score of 67 out of 100, based on 12 film critic reviews, indicating "generally favorable reviews".
+On review aggregator Rotten Tomatoes, Desert Hearts has a 77% approval rating based on 92 reviews.
+On Metacritic, the film holds a score of 67 out of 100, based on 12 film critic reviews, indicating "generally favorable" reviews.